ikorman12/work-day-scheduler/README.md

 *[Contact](#contact)

 ## Introduction
-This app introudces a scrollable todolist which can be added and saved accordingly.
+This app introudces a scrollable todolist which can be edited, added and saved accordingly.
+This can help one to really follow a game plan as to how to accomplish things.

 ## Technologies Used
 Javascript